mojontwins/Inslands/README.md

 ## Forest

-* I've added good ol' mazes but I'm adding the "good" maze for non sky forests.
+* [X] I've added good ol' mazes but I'm adding the "good" maze for non sky forests.
 The minotaur maze.
-* Everything (maze) is ported - have to sort out the blocks used.
+* [X] Everything (maze) is ported - have to sort out the blocks used.
-* Backport minotaurs and minoshrooms.
+* [X] Backport minotaurs and minoshrooms.
 They use new AI...
 1. Try them as is as most of the new AI foundation is there - and 2.
 If taht fails, it should be easy to back port them to the old system.

+--

+* [ ] Port kobolds and/or redcaps.
+Think on where/purpose.
+Both could be natural spawns if !blockcanseethesky stuff.
+Or whatever.
+Dunno if there's backend for cave monsters ?
+* [ ] Add more spawners to mazes?
+* [ ] Achievement
+	[ ] Hunt Minotaur
+	[ ] Hunt Minoshroom.
+	[ ] Whatever with kobolds/redcaps.
+* [ ] Add special axe that axes a lot, which is what the minoshroom drops.